dddrrreee/cs140e-25win/labs/what-did-we-learn.md

     surprised if code breaks.
   - each lab = new interesting artifact.

-write small example for each concept.  while
+write small example for each concept.
+ - big step from 0 to 1.

-small:
+while small:
- - but they do work,
+ - the code works;
- - and they run on raw hardware.
+ - and runs on raw hardware.
- - and you wrote the crucial pieces
+ - and you wrote the crucial pieces;
  - and you can build out until real.
  - "Show me an example and I'll show you the law"

 --------------------------------------------------------
-### Data sheets
+### Data sheets: magick lore

 <p align="center">
 <img src="lab-memes/why-read-datasheets.jpg" width="350" />
 </p>

-Low-level data sheets:
+Eaten many data sheets:
  - GPIO
  - UART
  - machine exceptions